Florida Unemployment Guide

-The benefits available to an individual vary based on criteria used to assign the benefits.
-The only way to be sure of your eligibility is to submit a claim.
+The weekly payment amount you receive during unemployment will vary from person to person.
+The only way to be sure of your benefit amount is to submit a claim.

 Additional Florida Unemployment Benefits

 In addition to the Reemployment Assistance Program, there are other programs to help unemployed Floridians.
-These are different than unemployment benefits and must be applied for separately.
-Eligibility for any one does not guarantee or prohibit eligibility for another.
+These are different than unemployment benefits, and you need to apply for them separately.
+Eligibility for one benefit does not guarantee or prohibit eligibility for another.

 Low-Income Home Energy Assistance Program

-The Low-Income Home Energy Assistance Program (LIHEAP) is funded by the Federal Government to help pay for a month's worth of home energy costs for low-income households.
-The benefits can only be requested up to three times per year, and the funds are paid directly to the energy company, not the household.
+The Low-Income Home Energy Assistance Program (LIHEAP) is a federally funded program that helps low-income households cover heating and cooling costs.
+You can request assistance up to three times per year, but the program does not cover water, sewer or telephone services.
+The funds are paid directly to the energy company, not the household.

 Weatherization Assistance Program

 The Weatherization Assistance Program is another federally funded program intended to help with home energy costs for low-income households.
 Instead of paying for energy costs directly, this program helps with the causes of high energy costs, helping households with insulation and ventilation needs, applying solar reflective coatings and installing solar screens, and repairing or replacing inefficient air conditioners and water heaters.
 Not every eligible applicant will receive assistance, but you should contact your local Weatherization office to see if you qualify.

 The Community Services Block Grant Program (CSBG) is designed to help members of low-income households be self-sufficient.
 The funds are distributed by local governments and non-profit agencies called Community Action Agencies.

 These funds are used in a variety of ways to combat poverty, including: